 By Wednesday, Oct.
 31, Broadway shows began to light the lights again, at matinee and evening time, even though much of mass transportation was still in limbo.
 The regular Broadway schedule was back in full force by Thursday, with all scheduled show playing.

+For Off-Broadway, things weren't that easy.
+Most Off-Broadway theatre companies and houses are in downtown Manhattan, below 23rd Street, where Sandy struck hard.
+Some theatres sustained flooding; all lost their electricity.
+Since some companies' offices were in the theatres themselves, people couldn't report to work; rehearsals couldn't get underway.
+More than 20 productions were shut down cold, and remained so by the end of the week.
+It could be another week before they resume performances.
+Some many never reopen.
+As of this writing, the morning of Friday, Nov.
+2, downtown is without electrity.
 The financial toll of Sandy's wrath will be calculated in the days to come.
 No doubt it will be considerable.
 In the billions along the East Coast.
 But don't expect the theatre to shake off Sandy as they did Irene — that is, as an aberration.
 Climate change is here to stay.
 As New York Governor Andrew Cuomo said, "We get a storm of the century every two years now."
 Likely calculated into future New York theatre will be things like flood insurance, generators and sandbags.

 Broadway Cares/Equity Fights AIDS announced Nov.
 2 that a portion of proceeds currently being raised by Broadway, Off-Broadway, and national touring companies during the six-week fall fundraising efforts will be donated to three relief agencies committed to immediately helping victims of Hurricane Sandy.